Close

 Why We Chose

-Jabra Enhance earns “Our Top Pick” for the company’s combination of quality, powerful devices, and a commitment to ongoing customer service that includes support from an audiology team (specialists trained to treat hearing loss) if you purchase the premium package.
-All this together makes Jabra Enhance one of the best hearing aids on the market.
+Jabra Enhance earns “Best Overall” for the company’s combination of quality, over-the-counter devices and a commitment to ongoing customer service that includes support from an audiology team (specialists trained to treat hearing loss) if you purchase the premium package.
+All this together makes Jabra Enhance one of the best OTC hearing aids on the market.

 Features